 Hazelcast members operating on binaries of the same major and minor version numbers are compatible regardless of patch version.
-For example, in a cluster with members running on version 3.7.1, it is possible to perform a rolling upgrade to 3.7.2 by shutting down, upgrading to hazelcast-3.7.2.jar binary and starting each member one by one.
+For example, in a cluster with members running on version 3.10.1, it is possible to perform a rolling upgrade to 3.10.2 by shutting down, upgrading to hazelcast-3.10.2.jar binary and starting each member one by one.
 Patch level compatibility applies to both Hazelcast IMDG and Hazelcast IMDG Enterprise.

-Starting with Hazelcast IMDG Enterprise 3.8, each next minor version released will be compatible with the previous one.
-For example, it will be possible to perform a rolling upgrade on a cluster running Hazelcast IMDG Enterprise 3.8 to Hazelcast IMDG Enterprise 3.9 whenever that is released.
+Each next minor version released is compatible with the previous one.
+For example, it will be possible to perform a rolling upgrade on a cluster running Hazelcast IMDG Enterprise 3.10 to Hazelcast IMDG Enterprise 3.11 whenever that is released.
 Rolling upgrades across minor versions is a Hazelcast IMDG Enterprise feature, starting with version 3.8.